anthonybouar/anthonybouar/README.md

 # Hey 👋
-<p>I'm a student interested in building apps with the power of JavaScript!</p>
+<p>I'm a student interested in building apps with the power of JavaScript, HTML, and CSS!</p>

 <img src="imgs/me waving.png" width="250">